marcosflz/Anti-Missile-Modeling/README.md

 # Anti-Missile-Modeling

 This project came up as an idea from a simpler problem which was proposed in Fluid Mechanics.
-It consisted of an Anti-Missile that aims for anotger cruise missile and tries to intercept it.
+It consisted of an Anti-Missile that aims for another cruise missile and tries to intercept it.
 At first it was set out with constant thrust and no air resistance and of course in a 2D region, i tried it harder by solving this problem at a 3D region and considering all the previous simplifications.
 I also integrated the Tsiolkovski's rocket equation by its differencial form into the differential equations system.